hyperledger/aries-rfcs/concepts/0302-aries-interop-profile/README.md

  RFC Type | RFC/Link to RFC Version | Note
 --- | --- | ---
-Feature | [0627-static-peer-dids](https://github.com/hyperledger/aries-rfcs/tree/c3b0e2120ad24810598375663b6922b980f85d00/features/0627-static-peer-dids)  | Removed from AIP 2.0
 Feature | [0317-please-ack](https://github.com/hyperledger/aries-rfcs/tree/9ff2cab45487a1f6f74254abc9134419f2ad5858/features/0317-please-ack)  | Removed from AIP 2.0
 Feature | [0587-encryption-envelope-v2](https://github.com/hyperledger/aries-rfcs/tree/c3b0e2120ad24810598375663b6922b980f85d00/features/0587-encryption-envelope-v2) | Removed from AIP 2.0

-- **0627-static-peer-dids**: Use of Static Peer DIDs has never been implemented beyond a single use case, and the availability of a variety of specified [DID Peer] DID types make the ongoing use of this DIDs unnecessary and confusing.
-  The related RFC has been changed to the status `Retired`.
 - **0317-please-ack**: While the idea of a generic ACK request to be sent either immediately `on receipt`, or `after processing` seemed like a good idea, attempts to implement the feature proved ill-advised.
   - The feature was never implemented, and there have been (as far as we know) no requests for its implementation.
 A good idea in theory, but not needed in practice.
   - The `on receipt` use of `please-ack` might be feasible as a generic feature, but does not appear to be useful except in protocol specific ways, such as in implementing a texting protocol to get "read receipts".
 However, even in that case, it is not useful for the existing 0095-basic-messaging protocol, because the protocol will be complete (and likely deleted) before the `ack` can be sent back to the sender.
 When an `on receipt` ACK is needed, it is much preferred to add it in a protocol specific way vs. in a generic way.